5 Workflows to Simplify Your Life as an HR Professional

 The trial period allows new employees and the company to give themselves time to verify that they have made the right choice.
 As the end of the trial period approaches, it usually triggers the same mechanisms, such as scheduling an end-of-trial interview or verifying that the new employee’s objectives have been met.

-Event: The employee’s trial period ends, a new workflow process in launched
+Event: the employee’s trial period ends, and a new workflow process is launched

 Action 1: Beforehand, the HR Core automatically notifies the manager that the end of the employee’s trial period is approaching.